November 17, 2023

 I firmly believe that when you love something, you do not keep it to yourself—you share it with others.
 I am a PA coach for The Posh PA where I help pre-PAs, current PAs, and new PAs meet their goals, whether that means applying to PA school or contract negotiations.
 I also teach ophthalmology to didactic and clinical year students providing lectures and clinical rotations.
 Additionally, due to the lack of shadowing opportunities for students during this pandemic, I have provided virtual shadowing opportunities for students.
 This has been a unique and exciting experience as instead of only having one student with me, I can have several at one time.
 For example, I had one virtual shadowing session that reached over 6,000 students.
 Lastly, two future goals of mine are to create a professional organization for PAs in ophthalmology as well as an ophthalmology PA fellowship.

 Joel Ciolek, MSPA, PA-C, works in Surgical and Clinical Ophthalmology in California.
-Contact him by email: at [email protected] or on Instagram at joel_pa.c.
+Contact him by visiting his website: www.joelciolek.com.